CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

    ![clc-vpn-download](../../images/awsvpn/aws-vpn-download.png)

-Please take note of the following parameters for the CenturyLink Cloud side VPN configuration:
+Please take note of the following parameters for the Lumen Cloud side VPN configuration:
 ```
   Your VPN Connection ID 		  : vpn-xxxxxxxx
   Your Virtual Private Gateway ID  : vgw-xxxxxxxx